cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 So far, there is no standard definition for characteristic of "network digital twin" within the networking industry.
-This document introduces five key elements (i.e., data, models, mapping, interfaces and logic) to characterize the network digital twin.
+This document introduces five key elements (i.e., data, models, mapping, interfaces, and logic) to characterize the network digital twin.
 These five elements can be integrated into a network management system to analyze, diagnose, emulate, and control the real network.
 To that aim, a real-time and interactive mapping is required between the real